aaronbatalion/slj-who/README.md

 and @techcrunch later here:
 http://techcrunch.com/2015/01/11/maybe-its-arrington/

-I applied a similiar approach but accounted for edge cases of RTs, Replies, etc.
+I applied a similiar approach but accounted for edge cases in data, which changes the results..

 # Installation